- Commissioner Projects

-The Board of Commissioners work together on projects that improve the state of Lorain County.
+The Board of Commissioners works together on projects that improve the state of Lorain County.
 This section of the site highlights current projects that each of the Commissioners are involved in, according to Lorain County Initiatives.

 The Lorain County Transportation Center involves the restoration and preservation of the historic New York Central Train Station.
 The facility will serve the transit needs of Lorain County and create an attractive space for public events.